About Data Science at UHD

 - Identify and interpret actionable information from raw data.

 - Make informed, mathematically valid and ethically sound decisions based on analysis of data.

-- Visualize and communicate results of any part of the data science pipeline effectively to a variety of audiences.
+- Visualize and communicate the results of any part of the data science pipeline effectively to a variety of audiences.

 A. Common Core Requirements (42 SCH):